logancollingwood/smashlounge/README.md

 Relevant Information:
 ===========
-Accessor functions are mostly found in the /techs directory, where I wrote scripts to access the database and initialize variables which are referenced from the template pages, following MVC principles.
-These variables are then exported to the views (which lie in the root directory) via php's ```include()``` function.
-I also export necessary functions for the views in the relevant controller.
+This website is built on MVC principles.
+All of the controllers lie in the techs/ directory.
+Each view has an associated controller, specified by init{VIEW}.php.
+The views lie in the root directory, and access exported variables and functions from the controller.

 API: